Marga Lee Lisenby Williams

 •

-KINGSPORT - Marga Lee Lisenby Williams, 91 of Kingsport, went to be with the Lord on September 8, 2016 at Asbury Place at Kingsport following a brief illness.
-The family will receive friends from 12-1 p.m.
-Wednesday, September 14, 2016 at Carter-Trent Funeral Home in Kingsport.
-A funeral service will follow at 1 p.m. in the funeral home chapel with Pastor Richard Willis officiating.
-Burial will follow in Gunnings Cemetery.
+KINGSPORT - Marga Lee Lisenby Williams, 91, of Kingsport, went to be with the Lord on September 08, 2016 at Asbury Place at Kingsport following a brief illness.
+The family will receive friends from 12-1 PM on Wednesday, September 14, 2016 at Trinity Memorial Centers Funeral Home (1221 Stewball Circle, Kingsport, TN).
+A funeral service will follow at 1 PM in the funeral home chapel with Pastor Richard Willis officiating.
+Burial will follow at Gunnings Cemetery.
 Pallbearers will be family and friends.
-In lieu of flowers, memorial contributions may be made to the American Cancer Society or the donor’s choice.
-Online condolences may be sent to the family by visiting www.cartertrent.com.
-Carter-Trent Funeral Home, Kingsport is serving the Williams family.
+In lieu of flowers, memorial contributions may be made to the American Cancer Society or the charity of the donor’s choice.
+Trinity Memorial Centers Funeral Home (423-723-8177) is honored to be serving the family.
+Please visit trinitymemorialcenters.com if you wish to leave a message of condolence or to send flowers to the family.